 Doug Van Nort is an artist, researcher, composer and improviser.
-His work is concerned with distributed agency and sensorial immersion in technologically-mediated musical performance contexts.
-His research-creation activities engage with affective and visceral experiences of the sonic and haptic senses, with the complex and embodied nature of listening, and with improvisation as a social model for collective emergence.
-He creates works that integrate improvisation and collective performance with machine agents, interactive systems and experiences of telepresence.
-Van Nort regularly presents this work internationally, and recent projects have spanned telematic music, a solar-powered and evolving environmental sound art piece for a remote pond, interactive conducting/processing of his electro-acoustic orchestra, autonomous machine composition/improvisation systems, interactive music composition for a dance piece driven by muscle sound, soundscape composition for 2,500 year old Chinese bells, and performative sonification of data streams from NASA's Kepler mission.
-This work is informed by his background in mathematics, media arts, deep listening practice, music composition and performance, and draws upon disparate areas ranging from perceptual and cognitive science, electroacoustic music, systems theory, performance studies, sound studies, AI/machine learning, signal processing and various forms of ritual.
+His work is concerned with distributed agency and sensorial immersion in improvised performance contexts that are mediated by affective and visceral experiences of the sonic and haptic senses, and guided by the the complex and embodied nature of listening.
+Spanning from professional music to public installation contexts, he creates compositions and frameworks for improvisation that integrate machine agents, immersive environments, interactive systems and experiences of telepresence as conditions to explore the myriad ways that performers negotiate emergent, collective meaning outside of spoken language.
+Van Nort regularly presents this work internationally, and recent projects have spanned telematic music compositions involving virtual acoustics, a solar-powered and evolving environmental sound art piece for a remote pond (Fieldwork), interactive conducting/processing of his Electro-Acoustic Orchestra, autonomous machine composition/improvisation systems, interactive music composition for large-scale dance pieces (National Ballet School, EMPAC, York Dance Ensemble), soundscape composition for 2,500 year old Chinese bells (Smithsonian’s Freer-Sackler Gallery), and performative sonification of data streams (NASA's Kepler mission).
+This work is informed by his background in mathematics, media arts, Deep Listening practice, music composition and performance, and draws upon disparate areas ranging from perceptual and cognitive science, electroacoustic music, systems theory, sound studies, AI/machine learning, signal processing and various forms of ritual.

-Van Nort's musical work maintains an interest in the boundaries of noise and tone, dense layering, texture, drone, viscerality and the emergence of psychoacoustic effects and patterns that result from experiencing the work in immersive acoustic spaces.
-Van Nort performs on self-made and idiosyncratic ‘instrumental systems’ that assume a turntable-like, sculptural approach to shaping sound using his hands and voice, and improvisation in partnership with machine processes.
+These broader questions are driven by Van Nort's twenty years of practice as an electroacoustic composer/improviser, where he explores the boundaries of noise and tone, thick layering of materials, microsounds, texture, drone, wide spectral and dynamic ranges, and the emergence of new content that results from interactions with idiosyncratic and immersive acoustic spaces.
+Van Nort performs on self-made electronic instruments that assume a turntable-like, sculptural approach to shaping sound using his hands and voice.
 He often captures sounds live in performance, while his recorded source materials span instruments and natural environments, including any and all sounds discovered through attentive listening to the world.

 Van Nort often performs solo as well as with a wide array of artists across musical styles and artistic media.
 He was a founding member of Triple Point with Pauline Oliveros and Jonas Braasch, and while living in New York was part of a duo with underground noise legend If, Bwana and was an active member of the Composers Inside Electronics, founded by the late David Tudor.
 In recent years he has performed and recorded with dozens of artists including Francisco López, Pauline Oliveros, Stuart Dempster, Malcolm Goldstein, Al Margolis (If, Bwana), Chris Chafe, Jonas Braasch, Kathy Kennedy, Ben Miller, Alessandra Eramo, David Arner, Anne Bourne, Eric Leonardson, Judy Dunaway, Katherine Liberovskaya, Carver Audain, Paul Hession, Jefferson Pitcher, Francois Houle, Jonathan Chen, and in Sarah Weaver-conducted ensembles alongside the likes of Gerry Hemingway, Min Xiao-Fen, Ray Anderson, Miya Masaoka, Franz Hackl, Mark Helias and Dave Taylor among many others.
 He has performed his work at a range of venues including the [SAT] and Casa del Popolo in Montreal, on WNUR in Chicago, Casa da Musica in Porto, Betong in Oslo, Cafe OTO in London, Skolska28 in Prague, Liebig12 and QuietCue in Berlin, The Red Room in Baltimore, Studio Soto in Boston, The Guelph Jazz Festival, Roulette, Harvestworks, the Flea Theatre, Socrates Sculpture Park, the New Museum, the Miller Theatre, Issue Project Room and the Stone in NYC, at Town Hall (NYC) on an 'intonarumori' as part of the Performa futurist biennial, at EMPAC in Troy, NY, at the International Conference on Auditory Display (ICAD), New Interfaces for Musical Expression (NIME), as part of the legendary Phil Niblock-curated 'festival with no fancy name' at Experimental Intermedia, at the NYC electroacoustic music festival and many other festivals and events across the U.S. and Europe.

 Previously, Van Nort was a research associate and instructor in music and media at Rensselaer Polytechnic Institute, where he conducted research as a core member of an NSF-funded project on telepresence and machine improvisation while teaching courses in electronic arts and architecture related to telematic music, improvisation, immersive environments, listening and sound.
 Van Nort then moved to Montreal for a prestigious Banting Fellowship at Hexagram / Concordia University, actively collaborating with media artists, performers and scholars as an affiliate of the Topological Media Lab.
-Van Nort is currently Canada Research Chair in Digital Performance and an Assistant Professor at York University, cross-appointed between the departments of Computational Arts and Music.
+Van Nort is currently Canada Research Chair in Digital Performance and an Associate Professor at York University, cross-appointed between the departments of Computational Arts and Music.
 At York he has founded the DisPerSion (DIStributed PERformance and Sensorial immerSION) Lab, dedicated to explorations in distributed agency, improvisation and technologically-mediated performance.
-He also works as an Assistant Editor for the Computer Music Journal (MIT Press).